 Sarah Escue is a writer, multimodal artist, editor, and translator.
 She is a Florida native currently living in Colorado as she pursues her MFA degree at The Jack Kerouac School of Disembodied Poetics.
 Sarah holds a BA in English Writing from the University of South Florida and has received fellowships, scholarships, and writing awards from The Bucknell Seminar for Undergraduate Poets, Writers in Paradise, the University of South Florida, and The Jack Kerouac School, among others.
 In 2016, her poem "Winter" was nominated for the Best of the Net Anthology.

 Her work appears or is forthcoming in Dialogist, Lullwater Review, Permafrost Magazine, DIAGRAM, Gulf Stream Literary Magazine, Something on Paper, Atticus Review, The Elephants, Bombay Gin, The Murmur House, and Beecher's Magazine, among others.
 Bruised Gospel is her first chapbook.
 She is also the Assistant Editor at The Adirondack Review, Poetry Editor at Cigar City Poetry Journal, and a contributor for Beats.
-She's passionate about book arts, collaborative writing and art-making, service learning and community engagement, mythopoetics, archeology, and eco-feminism.
+She's passionate about book arts, collaborative writing and art-making, service learning, mythopoetics, archeology, and eco-feminism.